 3. Academic English Writing Has Lots of References and Quotations

 If you’ve ever read an academic paper, you may’ve noticed that there were a lot of quotes.
 You’ll find that academic English often references other writers.
 Your professors will often reference others in their lectures, as well.

 Academic English is all about supporting your ideas with evidence.
 You can’t just state your own opinion—for a persuasive, strong academic paper, you need to provide research findings and/or quotations that show why your opinion matters.

 This means that academic English involves a lot of research, which you have to demonstrate in your papers.
 You’ll incorporate quotations from other texts or speakers in your writing.
 You can use direct quotes (someone else’s exact words, inside quotation marks) or paraphrase (explaining what someone else said in your own words).

 Either way, you need to give a proper citation to the person whose ideas you’re referencing, per the style rules discussed above.

 Remember that if you don’t explicitly reference the people whose research you’re using, your professor may think you’re trying to steal the ideas!
 Always give credit to others’ work to avoid being accused of plagiarism.

 To do all of this right, you’ll have to read a lot about topics that you’re studying.
 These topics may or may not always interest you.
 However, if you keep in mind the end result or the reason you started studying in the first place, you may find that you’ll have a lot of fun.

-To sum things up, if you want to be a student, an understanding of academic English is mandatory.
+To sum things up, if you want to be a student, you’ll need to know the characteristics of academic English.
 For English language learners, academic English is hard because we don’t use it every day.
 You need to learn new words and concepts to truly understand it.

-Still, whether you’re a student or not, developing an understanding of academic English will increase your knowledge of English overall.
+Still, whether you’re a student or not, understanding the features of academic English will increase your knowledge of English overall.
 While you may find it challenging, academic English will broaden your horizons as far as your abilities in reading and writing English.